-We create 600 such distributions of 7649 random meteor semi-major axis values.
-In order to compare the statistical fluctuations of the observed Taurid distribution and the random distributions from the Monte Carlo process, the number of variations in each dataset that exceed 2, 3 and 4 standard deviations are counted.
-For the observational CMOR data, 12 features are 2 standard deviations above the mean of the eighth-order polynomial fit, 3 exceed 3 standard deviations, and 2 exceed 4 standard deviations.
-For the artificial data, the average numbers of features (over the 600 datasets) exceeding 2, 3 and 4 standard deviations respectively are 12.12, 3.92 and 1.13.
+We create 600 such distributions of 7649 random meteor semimajor axis values.
+In order to compare the statistical fluctuations of the observed Taurid distribution and the random distributions from the Monte Carlo process, the number of variations in each data set that exceed 2, 3 and 4 standard deviations is counted.
+For the observational CMOR data, 12 features are 2 standard deviations above the mean of the eighth-order polynomial fit, three exceed 3 standard deviations, and two exceed 4 standard deviations.
+For the artificial data, the average numbers of features (over the 600 data sets) exceeding 2, 3 and 4 standard deviations, respectively, are 12.12, 3.92 and 1.13.
 These values are in close agreement with those for the CMOR data.

-A second simple test using these random datasets involves the simple maximum and minimum of the random datasets at each point.
-We produce 500 random distributions and calculate the maximum and minimum bin heights at each semi-major axis (see Figure 15).
-The CMOR data distribution falls within the maximum and minimum bounds produced by the random distributions, except at a sharp section with positive gradient (a < 1.5 AU).
+A second simple test using these random data sets involves the simple maximum and minimum of the random data sets at each point.
+We produce 500 random distributions and calculate the maximum and minimum bin heights at each semimajor axis (see Fig. 15).
+The CMOR data distribution falls within the maximum and minimum bounds produced by the random distributions, except at a sharp section with positive gradient (a < 1.5 au).
 In this region the errors are a result of the poor fitting of the polynomial distribution.
 These errors are tolerated as this is not the region in which resonant signatures are expected.
-We therefore conclude that the CMOR data fluctuations can be produced by random distribution for at least the region a > 1.5 AU.
+We therefore conclude that the CMOR data fluctuations can be produced by random distribution for at least the region a > 1.5 au.